magnusdahlstrand/cloudflare-docs/content/workers/wrangler/configuration.md

 - `script_name` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - The Worker script where the Durable Object is defined, if it is external to this Worker.
+When using this option a local instanceo of the Durable Object won't be created, and instead a remote binding is created.

 - `environment` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}